 - Reflect.
 Complete a confidential survey to evaluate your own performance and the work of your partner.

 - You and your partner have worked collaboratively to create both an academic essay and an infographic, in which you compare and contrast two examples of propaganda from the past and the present.

-- Your infographic uses visual communication to effectively capture the audience’s attention and communicate key ideas and information from the academic paper.
+- Your infographic uses principles of effective visual communication to capture the audience’s attention and communicate key ideas and information from your academic paper.

 - You have each embedded both the academic essay and the infographic on your blog and tweeted the link using the #COM416.
 You have emailed the instructor a reflection about the collaboration and learning experience and completed a confidential survey to evaluate your own performance and the work of your partner.

 Tori Vecchio and Amanda Schofield compared two different public service campaigns by the National Football League, looking at “Pink October” and the NFL’s “A Crucial Catch”

 Matt Berard & Meara Melidossian compared and contrasted messages from Dwight Eisenhower’s 1952 political campaign to Bernie Sanders’ 2016 political campaign.

 Shannen Duffy and Hassan Martin explore “Formation” and “Fight The Power” as they consider protest music as propaganda.